ghartsel/GX-Kernel/content/introduction.md

 behavior.
 For example, by using timing primitives to delay a task, instead of instructions that cause a task to busy-wait, other tasks are allowed to run while the task is waiting.
-Kernel fault management guards against tasks that do not release control of the processor.
+Kernel fault management guards against tasks that don't release control of the processor.

-Although a task is not normally preempted by the kernel or another task, a task may be preempted by a hardware interrupt.
+Although a task isn't normally preempted by the kernel or another task, a task may be preempted by a hardware interrupt.
 This is transparent to the task, however, and processing always resumes with the interrupted task.